michalcichon/bblx2mobi/README.md

 # bblx2mobi

-A tool to generate mobi ebooks from e-Sword bblx files.
+A tool to generate mobi and epub ebooks from e-Sword bblx files.

 ## Pre-requirements